IAMRonHIT/project/Gemini/modes/default-mode/pubmed-integration.md

 #  Integration

-This document details the integration of PubMed APIs into the Ron AI platform through Gemini's function calling capabilities.
+This document details the integration of PubMed APIs into the IntelAgents through Gemini's function calling capabilities.
 PubMed
 ## API Documentation